Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 1. Close the browser.

-In the following steps you will work on the Music Store Solution to inject the dependency this controller needs.
+In the following task you will work on the Music Store Solution to inject the required dependencies.

 <a name="Ex4Task2" />
 #### Task 2 - Including MEF 2.0 into MvcMusicStore Solution ####

-In this task, you will install MEF 2.0 into your solution.
+In this task, you will install MEF 2.0 in your solution.

 You can read more about MEF 2.0 at [codeplex](http://mef.codeplex.com/).